PeteJames21/sunday-nights/src/posts/thread.md

 ---

 We are all threads
-Hoked to the needle of time
+Hooked to the needle of time
 Poking in and out
 Stitching the fabric of our lives
-There are never ends pf beginnings
+There are never ends or beginnings
 Only life getting bigger
 Until the needle
 Runs out of thread!